yuvaldrori/documentation/_posts/services/databases/2014-08-28-postgresql.md

 Version **9.4** of the database server is running on port `5434` and configured identical to the others.
 If you want to use this version make sure to specify the correct port in your database configuration.

-Again, for Rails based projects, please add the following command your setup setup steps.
+Again, for Rails based projects, please add the following command to your setup steps.

 ```shell
 sed -i "s|5432|5434|" "config/database.yml"